 On the top, you have a small arrow button that allows you to explore your media library during playback.
 You can return to the playback screen with a small playback bar at the bottom.

-To the far top right is a small 3 dot menu action button that brings up some quick options. these include activating the 10-band equalizer, sharing the track, album and track info.
+To the far top right is a small 3 dot menu action button that brings up some quick options. these include activating the 10-band equalizer, and sharing the track, album, and track info.
 You can also elect to add the track to a live playlist.

 Below Album Art

 There is a small snippet of information in the middle of the playback screen just below the folder also.
 Here it will tell you the exact output information of the file being played including sample rate and Bit depth.